zukunft/zukunft.com/docs/code_functions_all.md

 \-- change_log_list
     \-- api_mapper - section for function api_mapper is expected to be construct and map in /log/change_log_list.php
     \-- filter - section for function filter not yet defined that it should be filter in /log/change_log_list.php
+    \-- head - section for function head not yet defined that it should be list in /log/change_log_list.php
     \-- dsp - section for function dsp not yet defined that it should be list in /log/change_log_list.php
     \-- tbl - section for function tbl not yet defined that it should be table in /log/change_log_list.php
 \-- change_log_named